hashbang/admin-tools/README.md

 - `irc.yml` deploys static and templated configuration to the IRC servers, including oper blocks for users defined in `group_vars/all/users.yml`.
-- `ldap_ban.yml` disables a user's account in LDAP and terminate their sessions on the shell servers.
+- `ldap_ban.yml` disables a user's account in LDAP and terminate their sessions on the shell servers; it requires python-ldap installed.
   Invoke as follows:

 		ansible-playbook ldap_ban.yml -e 'user=${USERNAME}'